The Wrong Door

 The Wrong Door is a comedy sketch show, that first aired on BBC Three on 28 August 2008.
-The programme is the first comedy show in which the majority of the sketches include CGI elements.
-As such, it was produced under the working title of The CGI Sketch Show.
-The show also contains strong language, adult humour and toilet humour.
+The sketch show was set in a parallel universe, employing a mix of celebrity cameos, impractical locations and CGI visual effects.
+As such, it was initially produced under the working title of The CGI Sketch Show.
+The show contained strong language, adult humour and toilet humour.

 Cast

-Unlike your usual sketch show, the programme lacks a core cast of performers.
+Unlike many sketch shows, the programme did not have a core cast of performers.
 However, some actors can reoccur in other roles throughout the series.
-The performers involved are Brian Blessed, Gina Bellman, Matt Berry, MyAnna Buring, Lucy Cudden, Michael Fenton Stevens, Neil Fox, Simon Greenall, Laurence Hobbs, Rasmus Hardiker, Pippa Haywood, Humphrey Ker, Burt Kwouk, Alex MacQueen, David Reed, Michael Smiley, Thom Tuck, Lorna Watson and Lloyd Woolf.
+The performers involved included Brian Blessed, Gina Bellman, Matt Berry, MyAnna Buring, Lucy Cudden, Michael Fenton Stevens, Neil Fox, Simon Greenall, Laurence Hobbs, Rasmus Hardiker, Pippa Haywood, Humphrey Ker, Burt Kwouk, Alex MacQueen, David Reed, Michael Smiley, Thom Tuck, Lorna Watson and Lloyd Woolf.

 Episodes

 Each episode in the series has a different narrative strand running through it: